stackt52/bio-id/console-service/Writerside/topics/Overview.md

 ## Overview

-The `BioID system` is a client management system that supports the registration of client's fingerprints together with their basic demographic information.
-Once a client has been registered, they can be searched from any system that connects with the BioID system.
-This introduces an efficient `centralized approach to client profile management` which promotes continuity of service provision across system boundaries.
+The `BioID system` offers a centralized digital identity management platform.
+The system supports the registration of client's basic demographic information together with their fingerprints.
+Once a client has been registered, their identity can be verified from any system that through the BioID system.
+This introduces an efficient`centralized approach to client profile management` which promotes coordinated service provision across system boundaries.

 #### Challenges the BioID address:
 - Siloed client information captured in different systems.
-- Duplicate client profile.
+- Duplicate client profiles.
 - Ineffective client verification procedures.
 - Administrative burden by multiple manual data entry.
 - Un-streamlined workflows - spending more time on client management than actual service delivery.